 Did I actually like him? 😳

-He sure as Hell irritated me especially now I was AF.
+He sure as Hell irritated me especially now I was alcohol-free.
 We didn’t seem to get on, tittle tattled and bickered too regularly.
 Bad memories surfaced of situations between us (often after drinking I realised later).
 I was AF and life was going on around me same as it was.
 But I wanted more.
 I’d escaped from my prison and was spreading my wings and I felt trapped.

-Is he truly a person I don’t get on with and I’ve married and the wrong person and covered it up with alcohol?
+Is he truly a person I don’t get on with and I’ve married the wrong person and covered it up with alcohol?